appcanary/crustacean/README.md

 A sequence of vectors consisting of a computed field name and a `fnk` defining it.

-Computed field will be returned with the entity map as a result of queries.
-Note that like all keys in the entity map, they will be lazily evaluated.
+Note that like all keys in the entity map, they will be lazily evaluated when using `fnk` from Prismatic's [Plumbing](https://github.com/plumatic/plumbing).

-We use `fnk` from Prismatic's [Plumbing](https://github.com/plumatic/plumbing).
-This means that depending on the argument's that `fnk` expects, you will get different values for the entity:
+Depending on the argument's that `fnk` expects, you will get different values for the entity:

 - `e` will be the Datomic [entity api](http://docs.datomic.com/entities.html) object for the entity
 - `db` is the db